pymc-devs/pymc.io/blog/blog_gsoc_2023.md

      Despite having prior experience in software development and data analytics, it was only recently that I got introduced to the world of open source.
 A few friends suggested contributing to open-source software as the learning curve is sharp but rewarding.
 I have been amazed by the diversity of contributions and the willingness of developers from all backgrounds to work together towards a common goal and share their knowledge with those who wish to learn.

-1. __What are you expecting or hoping to get out of your GSoC experience?__
+1. __What are you expecting or hoping to get out of your internship experience?__

      I hope to add the log-probability inference for as many cases of arbitrary censoring as possible, taking in some special edge cases into consideration as well.
 The end goal would also be to port these likelihoods into Bambi and proper documentation for the entire logprob submodule.
 Overall, I expect to learn a lot from my mentors and other members of the organization, and become a regular contributor to PyMC along with learning the best practices in open source.

 1. __What are your career goals?
-How do you see the GSoC program moving you towards them?__
+How do you see the internship program moving you towards them?__

      I aspire to become a proficient Data Scientist in the sectors pertaining to sciences, such as meteorology, astronomy or healthcare.
-The GSoC program with PyMC and especially a project as engaging would provide me with a strong foundation for statistical modeling and machine learning.
+The internship program with PyMC and especially a project as engaging would provide me with a strong foundation for statistical modeling and machine learning.
 I had already got to learn a great deal during the application phase of GSoC and the variety of opportunities in open-source projects would keep my curiosity piqued.

 ## Gabriel Stechschulte